 The manual is divided into two parts:

-The information provided in this guide helps explain the laws affecting the rights of students in school discipline cases and how to appeal them in New Jersey, but should not be taken as legal advice.
-If you have concerns about a student's discipline from the school you seek appropriate legal advice from a licensed attorney.
+The information provided in this guide helps explain the laws affecting students' rights in school discipline cases and how to appeal them in New Jersey, but should not be taken as legal advice.
+If you have concerns about a student's discipline from the school, you seek appropriate legal advice from a licensed attorney.

 Social Security Administration